-Daniel highlighted a private bank and approached the team there with the client’s overarching financial position, taking into account the business performance as a whole, rather than just the client’s individual income.
+We were able to highlight a private bank.
+We approached the team there with the client’s overarching financial position, taking into account the business performance as a whole, rather than just the client’s individual income.
 Armed with this information and experience in presenting and negotiating tailored client solutions, he was able to secure the lending required.

 |Rate:||2.49% fixed for 5 years|